bsixstyle/Bsix-MailSender/Bsixmail.netcore/README.md

   }
 ```

-how to use it?

-lets call the bsix inside your contoller or method
+Lets call the bsixmail inside your contoller or method
 ```
 var mailer = new BsixMailer();
 ```
-now you can use it, see the examples below
+Now you can use it, see the examples below :

-send on the fly variable `_Base` just optional if you want configure with approval, yes you need to configure your domain, so public can access ur public url not your localhost
+This is for send on the fly.
+Variable `_Base` just optional if you want to configure approval, you need to configure your domain, so public can access your public url not your localhost
 ```
 var _Base = _config.GetSection("BsixMail").GetSection("UrlBase").Value;
 mailer.BuildBody(new
 {
   Message = "hello from bsix aproval",
   UrlApprove = string.Format("{0}/{1}/{2}", _Base, "Approve", "yes"),
   UrlReject = string.Format("{0}/{1}/{2}", _Base, "Approve", "no")
-            }, "default.txt") // <--- your template mail located inside BsixMail folder
+}, "default.txt") // Your template mail located inside BsixMail folder .EmailTo("mailto@example.com")
-                .EmailTo("mailto@example.com")
 .EmailSubject("This is subject")
 .Send();
 ```

-sending mail in background task
+Sending mail in background task
 ```
-            // example
 mailer.BuildBody(new
 {
-                Message = "hello from bsix" // your can bind this with your model, its just example }, "default.txt")  // <--- your template mail located inside BsixMail folder .EmailTo("mailto@example.com")
+  Message = "hello from bsix" // You can bind this with your model, its just example }, "default.txt")  // Your template mail located inside BsixMail folder .EmailTo("mailto@example.com")
 .EmailSubject("This is subject")
-                .SendBackground(); // <--- background task email
+.SendBackground();
 ```
-you can add or modify `default.txt` with your own template, and bind it to your model, example
+You can add or edit `default.txt` with your own template, and bind it to your model, example

 ```
 public class Mymodel